handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

   columns: [
     {
       title: 'Model<br>(text)',
-      // set the data type of the 'Model' column
+      // set the type of the 'Model' column
       type: 'text', // 'text' is the default type, so you can omit this line
       data: 'model',
     },
     {
       title: 'Color<br>(autocomplete)',
-      // set the data type of the 'Size' column
+      // set the type of the 'Size' column
       type: 'autocomplete',
       data: 'color',
       source: ['White', 'Black', 'Yellow', 'Blue', 'Green'],